Titsworthmorgan/CommandLineTool/README.md

 - `-f`: outputs number of characters in a file
 - `-l`: outputs number of lines in a file
 - `-w`: outputs number of words in a file
+- `-a`: outputs all of the above counts in a single run
 - `-j`: formats input JSON file to be more human-readable in duplicate file with -formatted.json suffix.
 - `-t`: tests all of the JSON test cases according to the standards found online